Have questions about TREK Arrival Day 2023? Our detailed schedules for the day are now available below.

 HEALTH & SAFETY

-To ensure your safety, we need to be aware of all medical conditions past and present and those that may arise between the time you submit your medical form and the beginning of TREK.
+To ensure your safety, we need to be aware of all medical conditions past and present, and those that may arise between the time you submit your medical form and the beginning of TREK.
 If you become ill or are injured leading up to TREK, please call to let us know.
 Though you may be healthy enough to participate, it may make sense for us to place you on a less demanding or less remote route.
-We also encourage you to call (802-656-2060) or e-mail us (firstname.lastname@example.org) with any concerns regarding food or dietary restrictions.
-In order to accommodate food allergies or other dietary restrictions (e.g. vegan, vegetarian) we need to know of them well in advance of your arrival.
+We also encourage you to call (802-656-2060) or e-mail (email@example.com) us with any concerns regarding food or dietary restrictions.
+In order to accommodate food allergies or other dietary restrictions, we need to know of them well in advance of your arrival.

-For TREKkies currently on medication for psychological conditions (ADD/ADHD, depression etc.), and who have disclosed those medications to us upon registering - expect to receive a follow-up phone call to assess necessary field accommodations.
-Remember: No problem is too small to discuss.
-A small conversation before TREK will avoid potentially larger problems in the field.
+For TREKkies currently on medication for chronic conditions and/or who have disclosed those medications to us upon registering, expect to receive a follow-up phone call to assess necessary field accommodations.
+Remember, no problem is too small to discuss!
+A short conversation before TREK will avoid potentially larger problems in the field.
 All medical information is confidential and will be shared only with your leader team.

 Yes.
 We are two different offices with different forms for different purposes.
 All incoming students are still required to complete the Center for Health and Wellbeing's health form, which can be completed at uvm.edu/health.